OctopusDeploy/blog/blog/2021-12/best-webinars-of-2021/index.md

 ## Getting started with Database DevOps

 Very few people enjoy executing manual deployments, especially database deployments.
-However, a shocking number of people still do their database deployments manually.
+However, many people still do their database deployments manually.
 Most people agree this is a problem, but how can we solve it?
 Is DevOps the answer?

 In this webinar, we demonstrated how to get started with Database DevOps to save time and frustration.